-Quite the clever gardening tip here folks!
-Today’s feature includes tips from three different sources for growing potatoes vertically (in layers) instead of spread out in rows across your garden.
-If you have limited garden space or want to try some nifty gardening magic, this could be a great option for you.
+Quite the clever method here folks!
+Today’s feature includes tips from a few different sources for growing potatoes vertically (in layers) instead of spread out in rows across your garden.
+If you have limited space or want to try some nifty harvest magic, this could be a great option for you.

 I traced the information provided in the article to Irish Eyes Garden Seeds, they also advise you can skip the box and try growing them in a barrel or wire cage instead.

-In another article on The Seattle Times (found here ), I came across a blog post from Sinfonian’s Square Foot Garden that details his attempt using this box method, he added this tip for a better yield (Update: link removed since page is no longer online) :
+In another article on The Seattle Times, I came across a blog post from Sinfonian’s Square Foot Garden that details his attempt using this box method, he added this tip for a better yield:

 Bonus!
-For a handy project sheet, The Seattle Times has a nice image file detailing the steps (click to view the original):
+For a handy project sheet, The Seattle Times has a nice image file detailing the steps (no longer available at source):

 Imagine growing all those potatoes in a just a few square feet–and how drastically reduced the weeding job will be!
 So Clever.

 Tips from another article (Potato Box Yields Scads Of Spuds):

 - Select late-season varieties.

 - Plant in multiple layers (adding a layer of potatoes, soil and side panels as the vines grow 12 inches above the soil.
 Don’t cover more than a third of the vine).